List of operations conducted by SEAL Team Six: Bowe Bergdahl

 In June 2009, US Army infantryman Bowe Bergdahl deserted his post with 1st Battalion, 501st Infantry Regiment, and was subsequently captured by the Taliban.
-Over his five years of captivity, DEVGRU and Rangers "spun up" operations to rescue him, but each resulted in a "dry hole."
-One such operation carried out south of Kabul in July 2009 resulted in SEAL Senior Chief Petty Officer James Hatch being seriously wounded, and a combat assault dog killed.
+Over his five years of captivity, DEVGRU Red Squadron operators and Rangers from the 75th Ranger Regiment "spun up" operations to rescue him, but each resulted in a "dry hole."
+One such operation carried out south of Kabul in July 2009 resulted in SEAL Senior Chief Petty Officer James Hatch being seriously wounded, and a combat assault dog (Remco) killed.

 Raid in Kunar, August 2009

-After the mission in an unsuccessful attempt at rescuing Bowe Bergdahl which had a DEVGRU operative wounded and a combat assault dog killed.
-DEVGRU was prepared for another operation.
+After the mission in an unsuccessful attempt at rescuing Bowe Bergdahl which had a DEVGRU operative wounded and a combat assault dog killed, DEVGRU was prepared for another operation.
 This operation was to conduct a raid on a couple of compounds in Kunar to eliminate Taliban fighters and then withdraw back to base after completing their objective.
 So two teams of SEALs were formed to infiltrate through terrain that was thought impassible.
 Since there was the possibility of enemy lookouts watching out for American forces moving out on the trail away from their base.
 The army of the U.S. armed forces would patrol together with the two teams of Navy Seals when leaving their base.
 After the combined army and SEAL patrol traveled some distance, the Navy Seals would break off from the patrol and sneak off unseen while the larger army formation would keep on traveling as bait/distraction for the possible enemy lookouts to spy on.
 The two teams of SEALs traveled through their infiltration route and finally made it to the target compounds.
 With the element of surprise, the SEALs with mostly with sound suppressed carbines, a few light machine guns, and some sniper rifles struck with perfect precision and killed all seventeen Taliban fighters that were occupying the compounds with not a single casualty inflicted on the SEALs.
 The SEALs then successfully conducted SSE at the target compounds.
 Taliban reinforcements were arriving some distance away in increasing numbers.
 So the SEALs destroyed all the enemy weapons and ammunition they found with timed explosives.
 Then the SEALs withdrew safely back to base a long distance while an AC-130 gunship provided air cover bombarding the incoming Taliban reinforcements which may have killed an estimated seven or eight more Taliban fighters.
 After arriving back at base, the SEALs handed over all the intelligence gathered from their SSE to the army captain.